cazimmerman/cta/README.md

 # Code related to the paper "A neural mechanism for learning from delayed postingestive feedback"
-*** THIS REPO IS STILL UNDER CONSTRUCTION ***

 This repository contains:
+- Code to generate the figures in the paper "A neural mechanism for learning from delayed postingestive feedback"
+- Code to fit generalized linear mixed models (GLMMs) to the data in the paper
 - Code to run the brainwide cell detection pipeline (designed for Princeton computing clusters)
-- Code to fit generalized linear mixed models (GLMMs) to the data
-- Code to generate the figures in the paper "A neural mechanism for learning from delayed postingestive feedback"

 The cell detection pipeline incorporates a number of existing resources: